Generated Parts of Xapi

 (fun ~__context ~self -> (fun () -> API.rpc_of_vM_t (VM.get_record ~__context ~self:(Ref.of_string self))))

-As snapshots are served to external clients, the functions use the
+endAs snapshots are served to external clients, the functions use the

-functions - returning types defined by API
+public get_record functions - returning types defined by API -

 which omits internal fields.

-Notice that the type of values being mapped to is __context:Context.t -> self:string -> unit -> Rpc.t
+Notice that the type of values being mapped to is __context:Context.t -> self:string -> unit -> Rpc.t.

-in the type is to permit partial application
+The presence of unit in the type is to permit partial application

-) to create thunks.
+(of __context and self) to create thunks.
 The type unit -> Rpc.t

 is lossy, it says nothing about the context or object reference being